corewebapp/retroapp/README.md

 # retrowebcore

-This is a simple web app for scrum retropective, consisting Liked-Lacked-Learned-Longed for the card types.
+This is a simple web app for scrum retrospective, consisting Liked-Lacked-Learned-Longed for the card types.
+For more information about scrum retros app, please google with keyword `scrum retro app`.
 The features are:
 - create board
 - create card of each board